code1iners/covies-api/README.md

 - [x] Trendings : Get the daily or weekly trending items.
 The daily trending list tracks items over the period of a day while items have a 24 hour half life.
 The weekly list tracks items over a 7 day period, with a 7 day half life.

+## Configurations.

+- [x] Languages : Get the list of languages (ISO 639-1 tags) used throughout TMDB.

 ## Sources.

 - TMDB API (https://www.themoviedb.org).